ArcanaFramework/arcana/docs/source/index.rst

 life easier no matter the size of your dataset or field of study!

 Data store interactions are abstracted by modular handlers, making worklows portable between different storage systems.
-Many tedious aspects of workflow design, such as handling iteration over data nodes, file-formats conversions and management of provenance data are also abstracted away from the designer, enabling them to focus on the core logic of the analysis to be implemented.
+Other tedious aspects of workflow design, such as iteration, file-format conversions and management of provenance data are also abstracted away from the designer, enabling them to focus on the core logic of the analysis to be implemented.

-This approach has several advantages over typical workflow design, particularly when analysing large datasets:
+Arcana's approach has several advantages over typical workflow design, particularly when analysing large datasets:

 * Derivatives are kept in central location, avoiding duplication of processing
 * Incremental processing facilitates manual-QC of intermediate products at key milestones in the workflow (e.g. brain masks)
-* Portability and extensibility encourages the development of shared workflow libraries that can be refined by multiple collaborators in order to capture the "arcana of data analysis", the obscure knowledge required to apply an appropriate combination of software tools and parameters to analyse the data appropriately, for a given domain.
+* Abstraction of site-specific implementation details encourages the development of shared workflow libraries.
+Such libraries can be refined by multiple collaborators over time to capture the domain-specific **"arcana of data analysis"**, the obscure knowledge required to apply a combination of tools and parameters to appropriately analyse complex datasets.

-The framework also includes tools for deploying pipelines in Docker images that can be run in `XNAT's container service <https://wiki.xnat.org/container-service/>`_ or as `BIDS apps <https://bids-apps.neuroimaging.io/>`_.
+Arcana also includes tools for deploying pipelines in Docker images that can be run in `XNAT's container service <https://wiki.xnat.org/container-service/>`_ or as `BIDS apps <https://bids-apps.neuroimaging.io/>`_.
 These tools can be used to maintain continuous integration and deployment of pipeline suites (see